Surprising facts about Easter packaging

 The first solid chocolate bar was developed by JS Fry & Sons, going on sale in 1847.

-The Cadbury brothers produced their first bar of chocolate in 1849.
+The Cadbury brothers produced their first chocolate bar in 1849.

 Milk chocolate, as you know it today, was not available until after 1875, when Swiss chocolatier Daniel Peter developed the recipe.